caseyanderson/SC3-RPiZeroW/fixed_media/loop_all/loop_all.md

 * on Line 15 `latency` is adjusted: `s.latency= 0.05;`
 * on Line 17 the `s.waitForBoot` block begins
 * on Line 21 we define some variables that we will use later: `theDir`, `thePath`, and `bufList`
+* on Line 26 we assume that the filepath to our directory of samples (`theDir`) will be included as an argument when running the file.
+We access that information here and store it to `theDir`
 * scanning through the rest of the code, one will see two `s.sync` statements